Izabela88/cupandcake/README.md

 1. [Font Awesome:](https://fontawesome.com/)
    - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 1. [GitHub:](https://github.com/)
-   - GitHub is used to store the projects code.
+   - GitHub is used to store the code of the project.
 1. [Crello:](https://crello.com/home/)
    - Crello was used to create the logo.
 1. [Adobe XD:](https://www.adobe.com/uk/products/xd.html?sdid=88X75SKR&mv=search&ef_id=CjwKCAjwyIKJBhBPEiwAu7zll6Ys4g-qsJjAUTP4bv4knPHl3mYJ2_1kehg62kedd_HEr9PeaVgVaxoC874QAvD_BwE:G:s&s_kwcid=AL!3085!3!529101237971!e!!g!!adobe%20xd!1642716928!71269819668)
    - Adobe XD was used to create the website design for desktop and mobile devices.
 1. [Favicon.io:](https://favicon.io/favicon-converter/)
-   - Favicon.io was used to create favicon.
+   - Favicon.io was used to create a favicon.
 1. [Pixlr:](https://pixlr.com/pl/e/)
    - Pixlr.com was used to process photos used in the whole website.
 1. [Haikei:](https://app.haikei.app/)
-   - Haikei was used to create svg background shape in the hero section.
+   - Haikei was used to create SVG background shape in the hero section.
 1. [Sweetalert2:](https://sweetalert2.github.io/#download)
-   - Sweetalert was used for popup windows for checkout, newsletter finish message,'added to basket' toast and warning alerts which show up when the user tries to add too many products to the basket.
+   - Sweetalert was used for popup windows for checkout, newsletter finish message, 'added to basket' toast and warning alerts which show up when the user tries to add too many products to the basket.
 1. [Animista:](https://animista.net/play/entrances/scale-in)
-   - Animista was ued for shopping basket icons animation.
+   - Animista was used for shopping basket icons animation.
 1. [EmailJS:](https://www.emailjs.com/)
-   - EmailJS was ued for contact form to send emails directly from JavaScript, without server code.
+   - EmailJS was used for the contact form to send emails directly from JavaScript, without server code.

 ## Code Organisation

 As the code grew, the developer decided to split all JavaScript code for parts:

-- navbar.js: contains code which is responsible for the operation and animations of the navigation bar
+- navbar.js: contains code that is responsible for the operation and animations of the navigation bar
-- products.js: handles rendering of the product cards, append items to local storage memory, and the process of adding products to the shopping basket
+- products.js: handles the rendering of the product cards, append items to local storage memory, and the process of adding products to the shopping basket
-- contact.js: handles validation functionalities of contact form
+- contact.js: handles validation functionalities of the contact form
 - basket.js: handles functions of the operation in the shopping basket
 - products.txt: contains products data